Fort Worth Public Library: The PWA Library

 As early as 1926 it was becoming clear that the Carnegie funded building was no longer large enough to handle Fort Worth’s swelling population.
 The situation became worse during the onset of the Great Depression, when reading rooms became so full that the facility lacked enough chairs or lights at most hours of the day and night.
 The library board appealed to the Public Works Administration (PWA) in 1933 for funds with $400,000 in subsidies finally arrived in Fort Worth in 1937.
-A three story, triangular PWA Moderne structure designed by Joseph R. Pelich was built over the spot of the old neoclassical Carnegie library and opened in 1938.
+A three-story, triangular PWA Moderne structure designed by Joseph R. Pelich was built over the spot of the old neoclassical Carnegie library and opened in 1938.
 Mrs. Scheuber was retired from her role as head librarian and replaced with the professionally trained Harry Peterson, who converted the collection to the Dewey Decimal System and removed the library’s collection of relics to the local children’s museum.
 In 1967 the building received a Texas Historical Marker in 1967.

 In 1978 a new central library building was built at 300 Taylor Street.
 The old Art Deco building was returned to the ownership of the Sarah Gray Jennings estate in 1980, and although attempts were made to preserve the building as a performing arts center, the old library was razed in 1990 for a parking lot.

 Central Library Expansion

 Fort Worth's Central Library expansion officially opened October 22, 1999.
 On March 28, 2000 the Fort Worth Tornado caused over a million dollars in damage to the new Central Library.

 Central Library has a spacious Learning Commons for patrons to enjoy a book, magazine, or use a computer.
 The Central Library also offers its users free Internet access at the computer lab or with WiFi.
 Computer classes are available to promote information literacy.
 The Genealogy, Local History and Archives unit is housed within the Central Library; the Archives are also the official municipal archives of the City of Fort Worth.

+Central Library only opened up the street level in April 2021.
+In accordance with the Strategic Services Plan of 2019-2021, the building at 500 W. 3rd Street was put up for sale.